Start

 When looking at WE, specifically the 20% water reduction in your indoor potable water use for the prequisite, what standards does LEED reference for you water consuming fixtures?
 [CHOOSE 2]

-B | Blue Water |
+A | Blue Water |

-D | Class 1 Water Savings |
+B | Class 1 Water Savings |

-E | Energy Star |
+D | Energy Star |

-F | ACEEE |
+F | EPAct 1992 |

 EPAct 1992defines water consumption rates for your baseline